The Law and Jake Wade: Plot

 Reformed criminal Jake Wade breaks his former partner, Clint Hollister, out of jail in the small western town of Morganville.
 The men have not seen each other since the bank robbery and murder that resulted in Wade's arrest.
 Wade refuses to tell Hollister where he has hidden the $20,000 from the robbery and advises him to leave the territory.
 Wade returns to Cold Stream, where he serves as marshal.
-Hollister and his men catch up with Wade, kidnap his wife Peggy, and demand that Wade take him to the buried money.
+Hollister and his men catch up with Wade, kidnap his fiancee, Peggy, and demand that Wade take him to the buried money.

 The next morning, they begin a long trek into the desert, during which Peggy learns the full extent of her husband's criminal background.
 After several adventures, the group arrives at a ghost town, where Wade reveals he has hidden the money.
-When Wade spots Indian scouts in the area, the group takes shelter in a deserted saloon.
+When Wade spots Comanche scouts in the area, the group takes shelter in a deserted saloon.
 Wade is tied to a chair while Hollister goes in search of the natives.
-As night falls, several calls are heard outside and Wade tells the men they are surrounded by Indians who will attack soon.
+As night falls, several calls are heard outside and Wade tells the men they are surrounded by Comanche who will attack soon.

 After Hollister returns the next morning, the natives attack and a vicious fight breaks out.
-During the fight, Peggy frees her husband and they attempt to escape, but Hollister catches them.
+During the fight, Peggy frees Jake, and they attempt to escape, but Hollister catches them.
 After burying the dead, Wade reveals the money is buried three feet deep in the cemetery, inside a saddlebag.
 Wade digs up the saddlebag, then surprises Hollister by pulling out a pistol from it.
 The others surrender their guns.
 Wade then asks Hollister's man Ortero to take Peggy away and they ride out of town.
 Wade and Hollister confront each other in the street and Wade kills Hollister.
 Hearing the gunshots, Peggy and Ortero return for Wade.